bobbylight/AutoComplete/README.md

 ```

 # Example Usage
-Besides, the `AutoCompleteDemo` child module, the example below shows how to add code completion for
-simple keywords to RSyntaxTextArea.
+The example below shows how to add code completion for simple keywords to
+RSyntaxTextArea.
+For more examples, see the `AutoCompleteDemo`
+submodule in this project.

 ```java
 import java.awt.*;